 I also learned some interesting non-movie/tv related facts about New York.
 I did not realize that the Time Warner Center was the first building built in NYC after September 11th.
 It is really interesting considering there are also two twin towers there.
 Also, I was surprised to learn that St. John the Divine Church is the largest church in NYC (I thought St. Patrick’s was the largest).
 We learned that this was where the funeral service for James Gandolfini was held.
 The church is beautiful and I will have to return so I can see the inside.

 What’s your favorite movie or tv scene filmed in New York?
+Have you visited any Seinfeld locations?
 Tell us about it in the comments below.

-Expert Tips for the When Harry Met Seinfeld Tour:
+Expert Tips for On Location Tours’ When Harry Met Seinfeld Bus Tour

 - Find a seat on the bus where you can easily see the tvs.